 The quinto quarto ("fifth fourth") refers to all the parts of an animal that are not considered "meat": tripe, intestines, brains etc. This is also called "offal" and for those who love it, they wax poetic over where to get the best of it in Rome (I am not a fan of it but my dad is.
 My husband loves tripe, and many of my Roman friends love these dishes.)

-In general, Italian food is (or rather used to be) local and seasonal.
-(There is a whole movement that promotes this around the world, called Slow Food.)
+Let's start with Italian food in general, which is (or rather used to be) local and seasonal.

 This is slowly changing.
 There are greenhouses all over Italy, so you can get tomatoes and eggplant (summer vegetables) year-round.
 (I don't buy tomatoes in winter, even from hot houses.
 They just don't taste like much when out of season.)